(BSc) Bachelor of Science

 GCSE/level 2 requirements

-- We can accept a number of OFQUAL regulated level 2 Maths qualifications in place of GCSE Maths C/4, including Functional Skills level 2, Key Skills level 2 or numeracy units taken as part of an Access to HE Diploma.
+- We accept OFQUAL regulated level 2 maths qualifications, including Functional Skills level 2, Key Skills level 2 or numeracy units taken as part of an Access to HE Diploma.

 Additional requirements

 Study towards admitting qualifications within the last 5 years is required.
-Please get in touch if you think you might not meet this requirement.
+Please email Undergraduate Admissions. if you think you might not meet this requirement.

 IELTS (International English Language Testing System) code